Agentverse

 Just in case, to test!

-If you want an agent to periodically send a message to your service, you can use the following code example:
+If you want an agent to periodically send a message to your Agent Function, you can use the following code example:

 simple_interval.py